lnvglr/studioleonvogler/content/projects/character-diversion.md

 title: Character Diversion – Platform for Typographic Discourse
 category: web
 categoryName: Interface Design
-description: A web platform designed for typographic discourse and exploration.
+description: A web platform designed for typographic discourse and exploration, providing a space for designers, researchers, and enthusiasts to engage with type design in new ways.
+The interface combines intuitive navigation with rich interactive features, allowing users to explore glyphs, compare typefaces, and participate in discussions about typographic practice.
+The design prioritizes both functionality and aesthetic experience, creating a tool that serves both practical and educational purposes.
 image: img/projects/character-diversion/character-diversion.png
 alt: Webapp for typographic discourse
 date: 2022-07-01